Accused September 11 attacker expelled from Guantanamo courtroom

 During a pre-trial hearing in the death penalty case, Army Colonel Judge James Pohl discussed with the five defendants their right to be present during the courtroom proceedings.

-Binalshibh initially said he did not understand, but then started to complain about his prison cell conditions.
+Binalshibh initially said he did not understand, but then complained about his prison cell conditions.
 He said guards intentionally made banging sounds that kept him awake at night.

 Military officials denied the allegations.

-Raising his voice, Binalshibh complained through an interpreter about "a secret CIA prison," during a hearing at the Guantanamo Bay U.S. Naval Base in Cuba, which was monitored by Reuters over a closed-circuit broadcast at the Fort Meade, Maryland, army base.

-As Binalshibh continued speaking loudly, Pohl warned: "If you don't stop talking, you will be escorted out of the court at this time."
+As he continued speaking loudly, Pohl warned, "If you don't stop talking, you will be escorted out of the court at this time."

-The defendant continued to speak and Pohl asked the guards to remove him from the courtroom.
-Binalshibh was brought in again after lunch and, after another exchange with the judge, was ordered out again as he shouted: "I'm not a war criminal."

-It was not the first time Binalshibh had been expelled from the court.
-Pohl also ordered him removed during a September hearing after he refused to stop shouting.
+It was not the first time he had been expelled from the court.
+Pohl also ordered Binalshibh out of the room during a September hearing after he refused to stop shouting.

-Pohl told Binalshibh's attorney that his client would be allowed back in the courtroom only if he answered the judge's questions and was not disruptive.

 The U.S. military has identified Binalshibh and the other defendants as "high-value detainees" who played key roles in plotting the September 11 attacks, which killed about 3,000 people, destroyed the World Trade Center in New York City and damaged the Pentagon in Washington.